project-lv/penal-codes/src/Chapter_1.md

 Class C Misdemeanor	0–5 min	$500–$1,000	Vandalism

 §111.
 Infractions.
-Non-criminal violations subject to citation only.
+Non-criminal violations are subject to citation only.
 Example: Littering, Loitering, Parking violations.

 ## Article V — Procedural Rights
 §112.
 Miranda Obligations.
 Upon arrest, officers must inform the suspect of the right to remain silent, the right to counsel, and the understanding that statements may be used against them.

 §113.
 Search and Seizure.
-All searches require consent, probable cause, or warrant.
+All searches require consent, probable cause, or a warrant.
 Evidence obtained unlawfully is inadmissible.

 §114.
 Use of Force.
 Force must be proportional to resistance or threat.
 Deadly force is authorized only to prevent imminent loss of life.

 §115.
 Custody and Processing.

-All arrestees must be logged in a custody system.
+All arrestees must be logged into a custody system.

 Time begins upon booking confirmation.

-Release after time served or fine payment must be recorded by issuing agency.
+Release after time served or fine payment must be recorded by the issuing agency.

 ## Article VI — Enforcement Notes (RP Guidance)